Perfect Ride in Harley Davidson: Road Glide Vs. Street Glide Motorcycles

 The Road Glide starts at $19,999 and goes up to $25,499, while the Street Glide starts at $20,699 and goes up to $28,899.
 The Street Glide has standard accessories like ABS brakes, a 5-speed manual transmission, and a digital instrument panel.

 Meanwhile, the Road Glide is an options model with features like electric seat warmers and cruise control.
 The Road Glide is lighter, weighing 796 pounds compared to 821 pounds for the Street Glide.
-This gives it a better riding position and a more elegant feel on the road.
+This gives it a better upright riding position and a more elegant feel on the road.

 Finally, the seat height of 26.1 inches for the Road Glide is lower than 29.5 inches for the Street Glide.
 This gives riders more legroom when riding longer distances.
-Overall, the Street glide is a great option for riders seeking more comfort and refinement in their motorcycle riding experience.
+Overall, the Street Glide is a great option for riders seeking more comfort and refinement in their motorcycle riding experience.

 Differences Between Road Glide And Street Glide

-A few differences between road glide and street glide can influence your decision.
+A few dbiggest differences between road glide and street glide can influence your decision.
 Road glides are more comfortable and luxurious, thanks to wider tires and suspension.
 These models also tend to be more nimble and agile, making them a great choice for cruising around the city.

 On the other hand, street glides have larger rims and tires, which give them a more rugged look and feel.
 This can be useful if you want to tackle off-road terrain or don’t mind getting a bit dirtier.
+Here are the Differences Between Road Glide And Street Glide:

 • The Street Glide has a higher-level top case and trunk with lockable latches for safe storage.
 The Road Glide features covered saddlebags for safety from any items that might spill out.